eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/VehicleDetectionTracking-P5/README.md

 ## Results

-The following videos show the final results of the lanes being detected on two different tracks with varying difficulty:
+The following videos show the final results of the vehicles being detected on two different tracks with varying difficulty:

 Project Track                 |Challenge Track
 :----------------------------:|:-----------------------------: